What Local Offices Can I Run for?

 A screenshot of the Marion County website in Oregon

-There’s one last approach to finding your elected officials: USA.gov has directories for federal, state, and local elected officials, as the image below shows.
+There’s one last approach to finding your elected officials: USA.gov has directories for federal, state, and local elected officials.

 USA.gov has directories for federal, state, and local elected officials